mellypop/curse-of-strahd/docs/index.md

 ## Open Questions

 - Should we accept [[Strahd von Zarovich|Strahd]]'s [[Dinner Invitation|Dinner Invitation]]?
+	- Will he be mad if we don't?
 - Is [[Volenta|Volenta]] the reason [[Felix|Felix]] is dead?
 	- Did she have [[Milivolj|Milivolj]] steal the sacred bones of St. Andril?